FutureFarm

 Problems

-One item per transaction system causes inefficiency of making bulk purchases
+One item per transaction system caused inefficiency of making bulk purchases

 Personas

-With the existing insights in the company, I created B2B and B2C user personas to understand each user type's needs.
-I found the app was designed with B2B users in mind, which led to challenges for B2C users.
-The main pain point was the inefficiency of bulk purchasing, as B2C users had to make individual purchases instead of adding multiple items to a single transaction.
+With the existing insights in the company, I created B2B and B2C user personas to understand the cause of problems and user needs holistically.
+Since the platform was designed with a B2B partner in mind initially, B2C users had to make individual purchases instead of adding multiple items to a single transaction.

 James Carter